10 Obscure Coral Snake Species

 © Wikimedia Commons User: Iván S. Arenas V. – CC BY-SA 4.0

 This species lives in northern South America, with no spillage into Central America.
-Micrurus isozonus lives exclusively east of the Andes, in Venezuela, Colombia and far northern Brazil.
+The Venezuelan coral snake (Micrurus isozonus) lives exclusively to the east of the Andes, in Venezuela, Colombia and far northern Brazil.
 In 2002, it was discovered in Guyana for the first time.

-According to a 2011 study, this coral snake is slightly milder than the eastern coral snake, achieving an LD50 score of 0.52-0.61mg versus 0.32mg.
+According to a 2011 study, this coral snake is slightly milder than the eastern coral snake of Florida, achieving an LD50 score of 0.52-0.61mg versus 0.32mg.
 Its venom is neurotoxic, but less commonly for a coral snake, has haemolytic properties.
-It is capable of blocking factor X and platelet aggregation, key ingredients in the blood clotting recipe.
-Fellow snakes are confirmed in the Venezuelan coral snake’s diet, including Leptotyphlops blind snakes, and Erythrolampus bizona.
+Its toxins are capable of blocking factor X and platelet aggregation, key ingredients in the blood clotting recipe.

 3 Steindachner’s coral snake

-Steindachner’s coral snake is most common in pristine rainforests on Andes mountain slopes.
+Steindachner’s coral snakes are most common in pristine rainforests on the slopes of the Andes.
 They also appear in gardens, plantations and clearings on the borders of forests.
-It’s a relatively rare species which correlates closely with humidity and high rainfall.
+This is a relatively rare species, which correlates closely with humidity and high rainfall.
 Micrurus steindachneri is assumed to be neurotoxic, but only one recorded bite case exists.
 A 46 year old woman experienced surprisingly mild symptoms, including pain and swelling.

 4 Bolivian coral snake